Altinn/altinn-studio-docs/content/notifications/reference/api/endpoints/send-sms-notifications/_index.en.md

 #### __body__
 Type: _string_

-The contents of the SMS.
+The text content of the SMS.
 You can use the following keywords for dynamic personalization of the text content of the SMS:

 - `$recipientName$`: Replaced with the full name of the recipient (supports both individuals and organizations).